AlexGoOn/the-most-vulnerable-dotnet-app/README.md

-﻿# .NET Security Vulnerabilities - Educational Application
+﻿# The Most Vulnerable .NET App - Educational Project

 This application contains intentionally vulnerable code for educational purposes only!